Adenium multiflorum Klotzsch

 How to Grow and Care

 Repot as needed, preferably during the warm season.
-To repot a Desert Rose, make sure the soil is dry before repotting, then gently remove the plant from the pot.
-Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
+To repot a Desert Rose, ensure the soil is dry before repotting, then gently remove the plant from the pot.
+Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide and antibacterial solution.
-Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
-Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot… – See more at: How to Grow and Care for a Desert Rose (Adenium obesum)
+Next, place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
+Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

 - Back to genus Adenium